global-vmware/vcd_nsxt_nat_rule/README.md

-## Terraform VMware Cloud Director NSX-T Edge Gateway NAT Rules Module
+## VCD NSX-T Edge Gateway NAT Rules Terraform Module

 This Terraform module will create NAT rules for an existing NSX-T Edge Gateway in a VMware Cloud Director (VCD) environment using the `vmware/vcd` provider.